milestonesys/mipsdk-samples-component/LibraryEventGenerator/README.md

 ## How to configure and run the sample

-1. Setup an analytics event named MyAnalyticsEvent in your XProtect Administrator Client / Administrator.
+1. Setup an analytics event named MyAnalyticsEvent in your XProtect Management Client.
 2. Setup an alarm that is created based on the analytics event (the name configured above)

 ![](SmartClientExtention2.png)